kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 1. Parse day range → is time.Now().Weekday() within it?
 2. Parse time range → is current time-of-day within it?
+3. If maintenance window is smaller than `reconcileInterval`, emit `RestartConfigInvalid` event and skip.
-3. Both true → proceed with restart; otherwise skip and requeue with `reconcileInterval` until window opens.
+4. Both true → proceed with restart; otherwise skip and requeue with `reconcileInterval` until window opens.

 #### Restart exclusions